“Self-Realisation is completely freeing, in the sense that you come to see that you – consciousness – are already free.”

 But in early 2015 after decades of spiritual seeking and practice, I came to understand that despite it all I was powerless to bring about my own liberation.
 I found myself in a place of profound but unsatisfactory surrender.

-At this time, through the action of Grace in the form of a RASA transmission from my final teacher Ramaji, I was finally liberated from the delusion of separation and the constant seeking.
+At this time, after a spiritual transmission from my final teacher, I was finally liberated from the delusion of separation and the constant seeking.
 It was like I was seeing the world as it was for the first time, in its raw state.
 The mental/conceptual filter through which I’d experienced life was gone, and with it all knowing.

 And yet, as they say, life goes on.
 The story continues, and events continue to unfold in unpredictable ways.
 Even though I know myself as formless, unconditioned awareness, this human body-mind has been adjusting and reorienting…